John Peckham: Ecclesiastical matters

 Skirmishes with Edward over clerical privileges, royal power, Peckham's use of excommunication, and ecclesiastical taxation continued, but in October 1286, Edward issued a writ entitled Circumspecte Agatis which specified what types of cases the ecclesiastical courts could hear.
 These included moral issues, matrimonial issues, disputes about wills and testaments, the correction of sins, and slander and physical attacks on the clergy.

-Peckham was very strict in his interpretations of canon law, and once wrote to Queen Eleanor that her use of loans from Jewish moneylenders to acquire lands was usury and a mortal sin.
-He also felt that Welsh laws were illogical and conflicted with Biblical teachings.
+Peckham was very strict in his interpretations of canon law.
+He felt that Welsh laws were illogical and conflicted with Biblical teachings.
 He also mandated that the clerical tonsure worn by the clergy should not just include the top of the head, but also have the nape and over the ears shaved, which allowed the clergy to be easily distinguished from the laity.
 To help with this, the archbishop also forbade the clergy from wearing secular clothing, especially military garb.
 He also forbade an effort by the Benedictine order in England to reform their monastic rule, to allow more time for study and for more education for the monks.
 Peckham's reason was that they were against custom, but he may also have had concerns that these reforms would have drawn recruits away from the Franciscans.

 At an ecclesiastical council held at Lambeth in 1281, Peckham ordered the clergy to instruct their congregations in doctrine at least four times a year.
 They were to explain and teach the Articles of Faith, the Ten Commandments, the Works of Mercy, the Seven Deadly Sins, the Seven Virtues and the Sacraments.
 This command was issued as a canon, or law, of the council, and the group is known as the Lambeth Constitutions.
 Even later these constitutions were collected as the Ignorantia sacerdotum.
 The six doctrines comprised the minimum theological knowledge the archbishop considered necessary for the laity to know.
 The constitutions, which were originally in Latin, were the basis and inspiration for pastoral and devotional works throughout the remainder of the Middle Ages, and were eventually translated into English in the 15th century.